Whistleblower Policy Sample Clauses

 Whistleblower Policy.
 UC is committed to conducting its affairs in compliance with the law and has established a process for reporting and investigating suspected improper governmental activities.
 Please visit ▇▇▇▇://▇▇▇.▇▇▇▇.▇▇▇/uc-whistleblower/ for more information.

 Whistleblower Policy.
-Staffing and Management Plan
+W. Staffing and Management Plan

 Whistleblower Policy.
 A whistleblower as defined as a member, volunteer, committee member, or board member of an Association who reports an activity that her or she considers to be illegal or dishonest to one or more other parties specified in this policy.
 The whistleblower is not responsible for investigating the activityor for determining fault or corrective measures; appropriate management officials are charged with these responsibilities, Association shall adopt whistleblower policy and document the policy within appropriate bylaws and or policies.

 Whistleblower Policy.
-Associated Person means any person associated with the Supplier who is performing services or providing goods for or on behalf of the Supplier in connection with this Agreement or who is otherwise an "associated person" under section 8 of the UK Bribery Act 2010 Authorised Representative is a person appointed to act as an authorised representative on behalf of a party for the purposes of this Agreement.
-Authority means any government department, local government council, government or statutory authority; or any other party under a law, which has a right to impose a requirement or whose consent is required by a legislative instrument with respect to, or in connection with, the supply of the Goods.
+Associated Person means any person associated with the Supplier who is performing services or providing goods for or on behalf of the Supplier in connection with this Agreement or who is otherwise an "associated person" under section 8 of the UK Bribery Act 2010.
+Authorised Representative is a person appointed to act as an authorised representative on behalf of a party for the purposes of this Agreement.
+Authority means any government department, local government council, government or statutory authority; or any other party under a Law, which has a right to impose a requirement or whose consent is required by a legislative instrument with respect to, or in connection with, the supply of the Services.
 Business Day means a day on which banks are open for general banking business in the Country and the United States of America.
 Claim means any claim, action, suit, demand, proceeding, notice, litigation, investigation or judgement whether based in contract, tort, under statute or otherwise.

 Whistleblower Policy.
 School shall adopt and implement a whistleblower policy with specific procedures for reporting violations of organizational policy or applicable laws and must ensure that those making reports are protected from retaliation and any repercussions.